mesosphere/marathon/docs/articles/service-groups.md

 ## IMPORTANT CAVEATS

-### Deploying an entire group
+### Deploying an entire service group

-When deploying an application group, it will replace **all** existing services for the given path transitively.
+When deploying a service group, it will replace **all** existing services for the given path transitively.

 For the sake of example, say you have the following existing services:

 * `/product/service/rails-app`
 * `/product/service/play-app`

-If you post the following group definition to the `/v2/groups` REST endpoint, then `/product/service/rails-app` will be removed:
+If you post the following service group definition to the `/v2/groups` REST endpoint, then `/product/service/rails-app` will be removed:

 ```
 {